Yacine Qasmi: Early career

+Segunda División

 On 6 February 2019, Qasmi signed for Elche CF in Segunda División, as the club paid his €300,000 release clause.
 He made his professional league debut three days later in a 2–1 home loss to Real Oviedo, as a 78th-minute substitute for Benjamín Martínez; on 24 February he scored his first goal in such a competition, in a 2–2 draw at CD Lugo.

 On 31 January 2020, Qasmi agreed to a two-and-a-half-year contract with Rayo Vallecano still in the second division.
 Aged 30 on 22 August the following year, he made his La Liga bow at the end of a 1–0 loss at Real Sociedad.

 On 28 January 2022, after just one league appearance during the campaign, Qasmi terminated his contract with Rayo, and agreed to a 18-month deal with second division side CD Leganés the following day.
+On 12 September 2023, he moved to SD Eibar on a one-year contract.

 International career

-Born in France, Qasmi appeared for Morocco under-20 team in a friendly match against Burkina Faso in July 2010.
+Qasmi appeared for Morocco under-20 team in a friendly match against Burkina Faso in July 2010.